okwolo/okwolo/README.md

 app.act(action_type, params);
 ```

-Calling this act function will update the state of the app and the DOM that is being rendered.
+Calling this act function will update the state of the app and goo will attempt to update the DOM with the smallest possible number of actions using virtual DOM diffing.

 # `args`